sharp275/Public-Environmental-Monitor/README.md

 WantedBy=multi-user.target

 ```
-Change the acess permissions to python file to allow for it to be run with the following command.
+Change the access permissions to python file to allow for it to be run with the following command.

 ```
 sudo chmod +x /path_to_file/file.py